Felix Nmecha: who is the Wolfsburg midfielder called up by Germany?

 Key stats

-After honing their skills on the streets of their hometown of Altona, the switch to Manchester brought the young Nmechas to the attentions of Premier League team Manchester City, with both going on to join the club's academy.
+After honing their skills in the Hamburg borough of Altona, the switch to Manchester brought the young Nmechas to the attention of Premier League team Manchester City.
+Both went on to join the club's academy.
 Felix progressed to the English side's U19 team, while in 2017/18 he made the jump to the U23s.

-Current City coach Pep Guardiola called the younger of the Nmecha brothers into the senior squad for the UEFA Champions League encounter against Hoffenheim in December 2018, although Felix's step up failed to result in any game time as he remained on the bench in a 2-1 home victory at the Etihad Stadium.
+Current City coach Pep Guardiola called the younger of the Nmecha brothers into the senior squad for the UEFA Champions League encounter against Hoffenheim in December 2018, although Felix's step up failed to result in any game time as he remained on the bench in a 2-1 home victory.

-A lengthy wait for his next game under Guardiola followed, but he celebrated it with an assist for current Bayern Munich full-back Joao Cancelo in 3-0 City victory against Olympiacos in the Champions League in November 2020.
+A lengthy wait for the player's next game under Guardiola followed, but he celebrated it with an assist for former Bayern Munich full-back Joao Cancelo in a 3-0 City victory against Olympiacos in the Champions League in November 2020.

-In total, Nmecha would make just three appearances for the Premier League team - a lengthy spell on the sidelines with a knee injury not helping his prospects - and after his contract with the club expired in June 2021, Nmecha junior joined his older brother Lukas at Wolfsburg, where they would become the Lower Saxony-based side's first-ever sibling teammates.
+In total Nmecha made just three appearances for City - a lengthy spell on the sidelines with a knee injury not helping his prospects.
+After his contract with the club expired in June 2021, Nmecha junior joined his older brother Lukas at Wolfsburg, where they would become the Lower Saxony-based side's first-ever sibling teammates.

 The 22-year-old sought to find his feet in his first season at the Volkswagen Arena, playing 16 Bundesliga games under Mark van Bommel and Florian Kohfeldt.
-It is in the current campaign that the attacking midfielder had taken off, however, becoming a key part of the Wolfsburg side that has their sights on a European finish under Kovac.
+It was in the 2022/23 campaign that the attacking midfielder took off, however, becoming a key part of the Wolfsburg team that finished eighth.

 Plays a bit like: Zinedine Zidane

-Nmecha clearly has a way to go before even coming close to matching the France great's immense feats in the game, but with his considerable strength, excellent close control, nonchalant ball delivery and loping runs, the Wolfsburg No. 22 bears more than a passing resemblance to the legendary Zizou.
+Nmecha clearly has a way to go before even coming close to matching the France great's immense feats in the game.
+However, with his considerable strength, excellent close control, nonchalant ball delivery and loping runs, the Wolfsburg No. 22 bears more than a passing resemblance to the legendary Zizou.

 Watch: Nmecha gets off the mark with a goalscoring double